ouuan/popeye-evaluation/README.md

 ## Test Case Organization

--   Each test case should be organized in a directory in `tests` that can be built with `make main.o`.
-Alternatively, the Makefile may provide target for `main.o.bc` directly.
+-   Each test case should be organized in a directory in `tests` that can be built with `make main.a`.
+Alternatively, the Makefile may provide target for `main.a.bc` directly.
 -   Use `$(CC)` and `$(CXX)` instead of `gcc` and `g++` in the Makefile.
 -   ParDiff and popeye interfaces are unified so that the same test case code can be used in both tools.
 Use `popeye_make_*` instead of `pardiff_make_*`.
 Use `popeye_main` instead of `pardiff_main_message` as entry point.